Posted on Monday, September 02, 2013

 "I've been dedicated to pursuing a financial career for a long time.
 Every winter, I join the group of HWS students on the annual Finance Experience trip to New York City.
 I've visited various financial firms, including J.P.
-Morgan and I've learned a lot about them, helping to establish many connections with HWS alums."
-Brezeck says.
+Morgan and I've learned a lot about them, helping to establish many connections with HWS alums," Brezeck said.
 "Importantly, Career Services at HWS is easily the best in the nation.
 They have helped me a lot, from resume reviewing to interview preparation.
 They do a brilliant job in maintaining relationships with major alums in firms like J.P.
 Morgan, so each year students get these opportunities."

 "When I went on the HWS finance trip, I was inspired to seek out this summer opportunity at J.P.
 Morgan.
 HWS alums from J.P.
-Morgan organized a great presentation and they also were extremely helpful when I was preparing for my interviews," Bowen says.
+Morgan organized a great presentation and they also were extremely helpful when I was preparing for my interviews," Bowen said.
 "I also never could have achieved this without the help of the Salisbury Center for Career Services and Professional Development.
 They have done their best to bring alums back to campus and to help make valuable connections with them."

 Green made preparations for the internship while he attended the Simon Graduate School of Business at the University of Rochester while working on his MBA with a concentration in finance and corporate accounting.

-"I think that, above all, my time at HWS taught me how to solve problems and source information efficiently by thinking critically," he says.
+"I think that, above all, my time at HWS taught me how to solve problems and source information efficiently by thinking critically," he said.
 "Beyond that, the career support has been outstanding.
 Between the face time with alums that HWS offers and the personal approach and commitment of the faculty and professionals in Career Services, I don't think that I would have landed this opportunity without their time and assistance."

 "They all worked incredibly hard to earn these internships, but none of it would have been possible without our very strong and loyal HWS network within J.P.
-Morgan," Annear says.
+Morgan," Annear said.
 "Our alums helped these candidates at every turn and we are so lucky to have such an invested and helpful network of supporters based in New York City."